Australians flee massive bushfire near Perth amid coronavirus lockdown | DW | 02.02.2021

 At least 56 homes have been destroyed and firefighters were said to be working in "extremely volatile" conditions to prevent more properties from being lost.

-"The fire is currently 7,000 hectares in size with the perimetre of around 75 kilometres (47 miles)," Department of Fire and Emergency Services Deputy Commissioner Craig Waters told local media.
+"The fire is currently 7,000 hectares in size with the perimeter of around 75 kilometers (47 miles)," Department of Fire and Emergency Services Deputy Commissioner Craig Waters told local media.

 The fire doubled in size overnight, with strong gusts fanning the flames.